Italian Sausage Pasta

 Instructions

-6. 6Remove the pan from the heat.
-Add the sun-dried tomato oil, butter, Parmesan, lemon zest (zest the lemon right over the pasta), and lemon juice.
-Keep stirring until combined and the noodles are coated in a silky sauce.
+- 6Remove the pan from heat.
+Add the butter, Parmesan, lemon zest (zest directly over the pan), and lemon juice.
+Stir until the pasta is coated in a silky sauce.

 Nutrition — Per Serving